Chris McAdoo takes the Pechakucha stage!

-Chris McAdoo takes the stage for an impassioned seven minutes to dig deep into the heart of what makes Knoxville Entrepreneur Center so special, and our Maker City community so innovative and powerful.
+Chris McAdoo, Chief Experience Officer for KEC, takes the stage for an impassioned seven minutes to dig deep into the heart of what makes Knoxville Entrepreneur Center so special, and our Maker City community so innovative and powerful.
 Hint…it’s the people out there doing the work.

 Originally recorded during PechaKucha Knoxville’s fiftieth edition on March 07, 2024.
-Pecha-Kucha (“Chit-Chat”) is a simple presentation format that features twenty images displayed for twenty seconds each.
+Pecha-Kucha (“Chit-Chat”) is a simple presentation format that features twenty images displayed for twenty seconds each – so hang on for an exciting 6 minutes. and 40 seconds.
 Originating in Tokyo in 2003, PKN was brought to Knoxville in 2009, along with 400 cities around the world.

 Read the Full Transcript Here: